securibee/stranger-danger/README.md

 # Stranger Danger

-Two tools to help you keep tabs on your repository privileges.
+Two solutions to help you keep tabs on your repository privileges.

 ## Getting started

-The idea for these tools came from a friend who didn't realize that one of their repositories was set to public.
+The idea for these solutions came from a friend who didn't realize that one of their repositories was set to public.
 I also find myself double checking privileges from time to time.

-### Tool 1: Check local repositories
+### Solution 1: Check local repositories

 A bash script that you can pass a directory that contains your git repositories.
 It'll then check if their privileges are set to private or public.